- Last Updated Date:

-It is illegal to photograph military installations and military personnel.
-Do not photograph military installations or personnel without proper permission as charges may be laid or cameras confiscated.
+Do not photograph military installations or personnel without proper permission as it is illegal; charges may be laid or cameras may be confiscated.

 If a Canadian intends to marry an Albanian, the Albanian partner should provide the list of documentation required to get married in Albania and documents must be legalized by the Embassy of Albania in Ottawa.
 For further details, please contact the Consulate of Canada in Albania.

 While homosexuality is not illegal in Albania, it is not widely accepted.
-Society is very conservative.
+Exercise discretion as Albanian society is very conservative.